peterdarmadji/shadow-dance/README.md

 ## Project Status
 Project is *complete*.

 ## Acknowledgements
 This project draws inspiration from Guitar Hero, published by Activision.
+This project was developed for The University of Melbourne's Object Oriented Software Development coursework

 ## License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

+## Important
+Do not attempt to publish this project for commercial use.
+This project is only available for demo and shall not be copied for commercial use.